PrinceMahdi/JavaScript-DSA/data-structures/linked-list/README.md

 - The example above has 4 nodes
 - Typically, you have to keep track of the first element in the linked list (head node) and the last element (tail node)
 - A node is a container for data

+# Doubly Linked List
+- Every element knows about the the previous as well as the next in line

+- [5, "hi", 8, 11]

+  - 5 is linked to "hi", "hi" is linked to 5 AND 8, etc.

 # Linked List vs Array: